chazzka/clanekforest/clanek.md

 : Supervised algorithm is to je to co chceme aby to bylo

 Unsupervised algortihm
-: Supervised algorithm is to je to co chceme aby to bylo
+: Unsupervised algorithm is to je to co chceme aby to bylo

 Semisupervised algortihm
 : Semi-supervised algorithm to je že máš labely jen napůl a chceš vědět které nedopovídají labelu